-The piece of the speech that RAM used was about service: receding from the spotlight and delivering anonymous, unheralded service to your community.
-It’s the opposite of what King describes as the “drum major instinct” in the speech:
+The piece of the speech that RAM used was about service — about receding from the spotlight and delivering anonymous, unheralded service to your community — is really the opposite of what King describes as the “drum major instinct” in the speech:

 It’s a kind of drum major instinct—a desire to be out front, a desire to lead the parade, a desire to be first.
 And it is something that runs the whole gamut of life.

 Deep within “The Drum Major Instinct,” King manages to narrow right down to exactly what millions of us do every year: Struggle with the cost of purchasing an automobile.

 [T]he drum major instinct is real.
 And you know what else it causes to happen?
 It often causes us to live above our means.